 Known locally as “Cayo,” this interior Belize tourist destination serves as a top home-base for exploring many attractions in the surrounding area.
 There is much to be seen with within the town itself, beginning on Main Street which features restaurants and shops set in Colonial-era buildings and continues on through the Hammock Bridge, and includes numerous natural attractions, from Mayan ruins and caves to a conservation center which focuses on Iguanas.

-In case you enjoy expanding your knowledge of other people and places, you might want to visit a museum during your vacation.
+In case you like to learn about other cultures and places, you might enjoy visiting a museum during your time in San Ignacio.

 |Benque House of Culture||--||Banque Viejo del Carmen, 6.9 mi.
 South West of Central San Ignacio||Belize|

-Like learning about the historical roots of foreign countries?
-If yes, you might want to visit a historical site while vacationing in San Ignacio.
+Like learning some of the historical roots of places you visit?
+If that's the case, you might enjoy visiting a historical site while on vacation in San Ignacio.

 |El Pilar||--||8.4 mi.
 North-Northwest of Central San Ignacio|